Immigrants. Dance. Arts.

 The New York Foundation for the Arts' Immigrant Artist Program (IAP) is building and serving a community of artists with diverse backgrounds who share the experience of immigration.
 The IAP consists of three components.
 The Immigrant Artist Mentoring Program pairs emerging foreign-born artists with artists who have received a NYSCA/NYFA Artist Fellowship and/or past participants of the program.
 The free Con Edison IAP Newsletter lists upcoming opportunities and events of particular interest to immigrant artists, as well as profiles of individual artists or arts/immigrant services organizations.
 The IAP Resource Directory serves as a starting point, introducing immigrant artists to some of the resources available to them in New York.

-Metropolitan area Arts Councils provide localized support for immigrant artists and companies:
+Metropolitan area Arts Councils provide localized information for immigrant artists and companies:

-Notable national service providers addressing the intersection of immigration and dance include the Association of Performing Arts Professionals, which together with the League of American Orchestras have created Artists from Abroad, Performing Arts Alliance, and Dance/USA, the national service organization for professional dance.
+Notable national service providers addressing the intersection of immigration and dance include Performing Arts Alliance and Dance/USA

 Government Resources